jovsa/UCI-HAR-dataPrep/CodeBook.md

 "testActivity" - Contains a list of all the test subjects and the activity they performed.
 "trainActivity" - Contains a list of all the training subjects and the activity they performed.
 "testData" - Testing data set with activity.
-"tidyDataSet" - Final output also available in .csv in the working directory.
+"tidyDataSet" - Final output also available in .csv and .txt in the working directory.
 "trainData"- Training data set with activity.
 "XTest" - Original testing data set
 "XTrain" - Original training data set